rogerHuntGauntlet/Totogi-Trino/README.md

 - Node.js 14 or higher
 - npm 7 or higher
 - Trino server (version 352 or higher)
-- Access to TMF APIs
+- Access to TMF APIs or legacy SQL databases

 ### Installation